First time tourist in London photographing Tower Bridge

 One Aldwych

 This luxury hotel is in the heart of Covent Garden, only a five minute walk from Covent Garden Tube station.
 Rooms here are plush and soothing – a good place to relax even when the city outside is noisy.
 The on-site pool plays underwater music, and you can spoil yourself in the spa and high-end restaurants.
-Their afternoon tea service also tends to be at the top of lists for best spots to try in London.
+Their afternoon tea service tends to be at the top of lists for best spots to try in London.

 The Savoy